Why Don’t Dogs Learn from Traumatic Encounters with Wildlife?

 • Are not easily frightened by novel stimuli

 Some dog trainers offer training to teach dogs to avoid rattlesnakes.
 Typically, an electric shock collar is placed on the dog who is then set up to approach a captive live rattlesnake at which point the electric shock is delivered.
-Shock collars, in my opinion, are not humane and can create more problems.
-Using rattlesnakes as live bait gives me a big problem, too.
+Shock collars are not humane (even set on vibrate) and can create more problems.
+Using rattlesnakes as live bait is inhumane, too.

 Here are some tips to keep dogs safe from unfriendly neighbors: